nickgclearspaninc/TrussFree/README.md

 # component-file-reader
-code for reading various kinds of component files
+This repo contains code for reading and writing to various kinds of component files.